thepower/eevm/README.md

 EEVM runs Solidity code compiled by `solc` without any modifications.

 This implementation only requires KECCAK-256 library as dependence.
 It uses [KSHA3](github.com/onyxrev/ksha3) by default, but there is also slow, but pure-erlang [ESHA3](github.com/cleverfox/esha3) implemantation used by various utilities.
-This implementation needs to be escriptized (packed into one `escript`-runnable file).
+This pure-erlang implementation can be escriptized (packed into one `escript`-runnable file).

 ## Interpreter